Skip to Main Content

 • Location of literature (e.g. only studies available in a particular set of databases)

-See Epigeum tutorial Research Methods in Literature Review for more information and an example of using inclusion and exclusion criteria.
+See Epigeum tutorial Undertaking a Literature Review Research more information and an example of using inclusion and exclusion criteria.

 The tutorial is available via the Researcher Development portal: https://nuigalwayie.sharepoint.com/sites/rdc/SitePages/Epigeum-Research-Skills-Toolkit.aspx